 There are two large areas of rapid technology development which will have a large impact on the amount and nature of investment in energy infrastructure on the US over the next 20-30 years.
-These include "the electrification of everything" and the growth in renewable power generation.
-These trends in combination provide a promising pathway to decarbonize energy use (22).
+The first is the "the electrification of everything", the conversion of fossil fuel end use demand to electricity demand.
+The second is the growth in sustainable energy solutions including renewable power generation and energy storage.
+These trends in combination provide a promising pathway to decarbonize energy use.21

 Light duty electric vehicle (EV) costs will soon be competitive with comparable internal combustion vehicles (ICVs).
 Extended EV range and wide-spread fast-charging networks will make EVs as convenient to operate as ICVs.
-This will increase demand for electricity infrastructure while ultimately lowering the demand for liquid transportation fuels (23).
-Building technologies including air-source heat pumps and heat pump water heaters, high efficiency appliances and lighting, and highly insulating building envelope materials (insulation, windows) are developing rapidly.
-These will allow electrification of nearly all residential and commercial demand as well as significantly reduce energy use (24).
-Industrial energy demand is more difficult and will require more significant technology progress in electric machine drives, industrial heat pumps, electric boilers, and electric process heating (resistance heating and melting, induction furnaces, infrared and ultrasound technologies) (25).

-Renewable electricity generation is essentially competitive with new fossil fuel generation technologies due to significant cost reductions in wind and solar power generation due to 1) technology improvements; 2) competitive procurement processes; and 3) a large base of experienced, internationally active project developers.
+This will increase demand for electricity infrastructure while ultimately lowering the demand for liquid transportation fuels.22 Building technologies including air-source heat pumps and heat pump water heaters. high efficiency appliances and lighting, and highly insulating building envelope materials (insulation, windows) are developing rapidly.
+These will allow electrification of nearly all residential and commercial demand as well as significantly reduce energy use.23 Industrial energy demand is more difficult to electrify and will require more significant technology progress in electric machine drives, industrial heat pumps, electric boilers, and electric process heating (resistance heating and melting, induction furnaces, infrared, microwave and ultrasound technologies).24 power generation due to 1) technology improvements; 2) competitive procurement processes; and 3) a large base of experienced and internationally active project developers.
 Global wind capacity reached approximately 540 GW in 2017, and solar reached 405 GW.
 On a global basis, the fall in electricity costs from utility-scale solar photovoltaic (PV) projects since 2010 has been especially remarkable.
 Driven by an 80% decrease in solar PV module prices since 2009 and reductions in other costs, the global weighted average levelized cost of electricity (LCOE) of utility-scale solar PV fell over 70% between 2010 and 2017, to USD 0.10/kWh.
-By 2020, based on the latest auction and project- level cost data, the global average costs of the most cost-effective technologies could decline to about USD 0.05/kWh for onshore wind and USD 0.06/kWh for solar PV, with solar overtaking wind in terms of installed capacity in 2019.
-Within the next year or two, the best onshore wind and solar PV projects will be delivering electricity for an LCOE equivalent of USD 0.03/kWh (26).
+By 2020, based on the latest auction and project-level cost data, the global average costs of the most cost-effective technologies could decline to about USD 0.05/kWh for onshore wind and USD 0.06/kWh for solar PV, with solar overtaking wind in terms of installed capacity in 2019.
+Within the next year or two, the best onshore wind and solar PV projects will be delivering electricity for an LCOE equivalent of USD 0.03/kWh.25